fullaware/tagzilla/README.md

 1. Find all assets that match tags
     * `querytags.py`
-1. Assign tag to multiple assets
+1. Assign multiple tags to multiple assets
     * `updatetags.py`
-1. Delete tag from assets
+1. Delete multiple tags from multiple assets
     * `deletetags.py`
 1. Rename tag and show for multiple assets
     * Manually rename tagLabel in tags collection then run